 Recently, I had surgery to repair the umbilical hernia I had lived with for 9 years.
-I was happy to finally get it taken care of, but recovery has been rough.
-It did teach me a very important lesson that I want to convey to you: you use your core muscles for everything!
+I was happy to finally get it taken care of, but recov

-You have probably heard/read/seen me talking about the importance of working your core, but this experience made me realize just how important it really is.
+You have probably heard/read/seen me talking about the importance of a strong core for runners, but this experience made me realize just how important it really is in life in general.
 Sneezing, coughing, laughing, getting up and down from the couch or bed, picking things up, going up and down stairs, even riding in a car cause you to use your abs to stability, balance, and/or strength.

-First of all, there are actually 4 ab muscles.
+First of all, there are actually 4 abdominal muscles.
 The outer most muscle, what we refer to as the six-pack, is the rectus abdominis.
-On our sides we have the external and the internal obliques.
-Then, deep down, providing protection and stability, is the transverse abdominis.
-While it may not be the muscle that impresses on the beach, it is of utmost importance for a strong core.
+On our sides

 Along with the ab muscles, the core is also made up of the muscles around the spine and hips.
 All these muscles are the groups that flex the spine (the abs), extend the spine, flex the hips, and extend the hips.
 They provide stability to the whole body.